Battle of Cape Passaro: Byng sent to the Mediterranean

 In the early months of 1718 a large number of Royal Naval vessels began to be commissioned and refitted; this alarmed the Spanish ambassador, the Marquis of Monteleon.
 Admiral George Byng, a man of long experience, was appointed Commander-in-Chief of the Mediterranean on 24 March.
 He was, upon his arrival there to inform the King of Spain, the Viceroy of Naples (at that time Count Wirich Philipp von Daun) and the Governor of Milan (the Prince Maximilian Karl of Löwenstein–Wertheim), that he had been sent to settle the differences between Spain and Austria.

-Byng set sail from Spithead on 15 June with a fleet of twenty ships of line, two fireships, two bomb vessels, a store ship, a hospital ship and two tenders.
+Byng set sail from Spithead on 15 June with a fleet of twenty ships of the line, two fireships, two bomb vessels, a storeship, one hospital ship and two bomb tenders.
 On 30 June he arrived at Cádiz and sent a letter to the British ambassador at Madrid, William Stanhope, informing Philip V of the presence of the British fleet.
 Alberoni wrote Byng that if he attacked the Spanish fleet he should prepare for a humiliating defeat.
 Stanhope replied that Britain was acting only as a mediator.
 Nine days later, Alberoni wrote to Stanhope that Byng would execute his sovereign's orders.

-Byng resumed his voyage and by 8 July the British fleet was rejoined off Cape Spartel by the two ships with news of the Spanish fleets departure from Barcelona on 18 June.
-Byng was joined by Vice-admiral Charles Cornwall with a small division of two ships from Gibraltar, HMS Argyll and HMS Charles Galley.
+Byng resumed his voyage and by 8 July the British fleet was rejoined off Cape Spartel by the two ships with news of the Spanish fleet's departure from Barcelona on 18 June.
+Byng was joined by Vice-admiral Charles Cornwall with a small division of two ships from Gibraltar, Argyll and Charles Galley.
 On 23 July Byng anchored off Port-Mahon and while reinforcing the garrison there was told that the Spanish fleet had been seen on 30 June off Naples.
 Two days later, the British fleet set sail, arriving at the Bay of Naples on 1 August.